 It is advisable to keep the log and data files independently on different operating systems during a database setup.
 The cause is writing and accessing data files are not sequential, while writing and accessing log files are sequential.
 Putting the two of them on the same drive hinders us from using them in an optimized way.

 Information such as recommendations on how to set up a Storage Area Network, given by a vendor, may not be helpful all the time.
-There is a need to have a clear discussion with the hardware and networking specialists to be well informed on how to keep log and data files separately to optimize them fully.
+There is a need to have a clear discussion with the hardware and networking specialists to keep logs and data files separately to optimize them fully.

 7- Do not overload SQL Server.